hetznercloud/cli/docs/reference/manual/hcloud_load-balancer_attach-to-network.md

 ```
   -h, --help             help for attach-to-network
       --ip ip            IP address to assign to the Load Balancer (auto-assigned if omitted)
+      --ip-range ipNet   IP range in CIDR block notation of the subnet to attach to
   -n, --network string   Network (ID or name) (required)
 ```